 Approximately $14 billion in CARES Act funds are allocated via the Department of Education to higher education in the form of a Higher Education Emergency Relief Fund (HEERF).
-The Department of Education will be distributing a total of $12.56 billion from HEERF to institutions, including Rasmussen College, using a formula based on student enrollment.
+The Department of Education will be distributing a total of $12.56 billion from HEERF to institutions, including Rasmussen University, using a formula based on student enrollment.

 How did the Department of Education determine how much each institution will receive from the HEERF?

 The formula used to determine the amount from the HEERF provided to students is based on an institution’s share of full-time equivalent enrollments “not enrolled exclusively in distance education prior to the coronavirus emergency” including both students who are recipients of the needs-based Pell Grant and those who are not Pell Grant recipients.

-How much of the HEERF is allocated to Rasmussen College students?
+How much of the HEERF is allocated to Rasmussen University students?

 The CARES Act stipulates that “of the amount allocated to each institution under this formula, at least 50 percent must be reserved to provide students with emergency financial aid grants to help cover expenses related to the disruption of campus operations due to coronavirus.”

-Based on the above-referenced calculation, the amount from the HEERF allocated for Rasmussen College students is $11,388,948.
+Based on the above-referenced calculation, the amount from the HEERF allocated for Rasmussen University students is $11,388,948.

 How does Rasmussen intend to allocate the HEERF?

-Rasmussen College received the funds in two allocations.
+Rasmussen University received the funds in two allocations.
 Per the requirements outlined by the Department of Education, 50% of the funds must be awarded to eligible students in the form of Emergency Financial Aid Grants; specifically to eligible students that were in a residential program and transitioned to fully online delivery for the Spring 2020 quarter due to the pandemic.
 The majority of the remaining institutional allocation will be used to implement tools and platforms that have supported the transition of those students who were not studying exclusively online before the pandemic and to cover institutional expenses related to the pandemic.